md-adil/browser-storage/README.md

 # Browser config

-I know you can use localStorage but is this convenient and performed like accessing property from an object.
+You can use localStorage.
+But is this convenient and performed like accessing property from an object ?

 ## Installation

     yarn add browser-config

-importing the library
+Importing the library

 ```js
 import Store from "browser-config";